OpenFn/docs/docs/cli.md

 2. Extract name and email from comments
 3. Log the extracted data from comments

+Discuss the results with your administrator.

 ### 6. Debugging errors

 When debugging, it’s interesting to use log to have a visual representation of the content of the manipulated objects (such as state).

-1. When you want to inspect the content of state in between operations, add an `fn()` block with a `console.log`:
+When you want to inspect the content of state in between operations, add an `fn()` block with a `console.log`:

 ```js
 // firstOperation(...);